Ex-husband sought after women run over, slashed with machete in Bronx

-Police say the 58-year-old victim was found unconscious with multiple lacerations to her body on Ellsworth Avenue in the Country Club section just after 7 a.m.
+Police say the 58-year-old victim was found unconscious with multiple lacerations to her body on Ellsworth Avenue in the Throggs Neck section just after 7 a.m.
 Thursday.

 She was pronounced dead at Jacobi Medical Center.